mcgaryes/monobrow/README.md

 		client.connect();
 		</pre>

+You can see a full list of supported clients and their respective libraries in the [clients](https://github.com/mcgaryes/monobrow/tree/master/clients) directory of this repository.

 ### API Documentation

 For full [API documentation](https://github.com/mcgaryes/monobrow/wiki), including the Monobrow server as well as the various clients please see the wiki of the repository.